leota/kill-bit/README.md

 ```
 # create new heroku app if you don'thave one
 heroku create my-app
+# set 1 worker to run the job
+heroku ps:scale worker=1
 # deploy
 git push heroku master
 ```